Search This Blog

 My goal here is to create a group of window cleaning professionals worldwide that can double as consultants to the building and other industries.
 Called IGSA.
 This is something I have given a great deal of thought to.
 Along the way I have met up with many incredible people.
 Which I am certain will jump on such an opportunity.
 The best way to make it happen I am thinking now is to help them and others do the work that will help them hands on to acquire the knowledge and experience needed to become members of such a group.

-I am not going to promise anything.
-But will begin by starting a series of papers called the IGSA Tests and Standards.
+I will begin by starting a series of papers called the IGSA Tests and Standards.
 It will end when I end.
 But hopefully it will help to form a small group of professional window cleaning consultants who will lead our industry in a direction where we will be more respected for our expertise.
+And stop these lawsuits that have been formed against us because of what others have done.

 Hope you enjoy!